labex-labs/labex-cheatsheets/docs/cheatsheets/en/javascript.md

   <BaseQuizOption value="D">The original array modified in place</BaseQuizOption>

   <BaseQuizAnswer>
-    The `filter()` method creates a new array containing all elements that pass the test implemented by the provided function.
+    The <code>filter()</code> method creates a new array containing all elements that pass the test implemented by the provided function.
 It does not modify the original array.
   </BaseQuizAnswer>
 </BaseQuiz>